vpon-sdk/vpon-sdk.github.io/en/web/web-instream.en.md

 Here is an instruction of how to set up your In-stream Video Ad on Google Ad Manager.
 Please follow the tips below to finish your Google Ad Manager setting after you finish [Prerequisites].

-1. Add [Google Mobile Ads SDK] to your project
-2. Create a Ad Unit for In-stream Video Ad
+1. Create a Ad Unit for In-stream Video Ad
-3. Create a Line Item for In-stream Video Ad
+2. Create a Line Item for In-stream Video Ad
-4. Add Video Creatives
+3. Add Video Creatives

 Besides, you can also use S2S to request Vpon In-stream Video Ad directly.
 For S2S integration, please refer to [Advanced Setting].